 Did you know that TikTok is actually a Chinese social network?

-Did you also know that it is not just for teenagers but can be a powerful branding platform for brands and people?
+Did you also know that it is not just for teenagers but can be a powerful branding platform like LinkedIn branding for brands and people?

 Welcome to an introduction to TikTok through the perspective of leveraging TikTok for personal branding.

 TikTok is a Chinese social network that puts video first.
 People can post short videos, edit them, add music, and post them to their TikTok followers.
 It’s estimated that over 500 million people use TikTok, meaning the network is larger than Twitter and Pinterest.
 Boom!!

 TikTok(Douyin抖音) is the best platform to promote your Personal Brand because if it is true that Personal Branding is about talent, then short videos give you the chance to showcase your skills-art-abilities-ideas in a fast+smart -consuming way.